 Phoenix Phiesta XXXVIII: “From the Ashes”

-Look for speakers names here as we fill out the 34 time slots between now and Thanksgiving.
+You can review the speakers and their presentations here.
 Click on a name in the list to view their profile and program description.
 This schedule is subject to change.
 The official times and room locations are the ones found in the Agenda to the right.
 Those in the Speaker Profiles may not have caught up to any last minute changes.

 Hotel meeting room map is HERE.